Collingwood Park (Qld)

 Table Chart PROFILE FAQ

-Collingwood Park features high concentrations of family households, with a fairly typical median household size
+Collingwood Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.7% of all households, including 39.3% couples with children, 21.3% couples without children, and 16.9% single parent families.
-Non-family households constitute the remaining 21.3%, with lone person households at 18.3% and group households comprising 3.0%.
-The median household size is 3.0 people, which aligns with the Greater Brisbane average.
+Family households constitute 78.7% of all households, including 39.3% couples with children, 21.3% couples without children, and 16.9% single parent families.
+Non-family households account for the remaining 21.3%, with lone person households at 18.3% and group households comprising 3.0%.
+The median household size is 3.0 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households